sksq9/rl-agents/CartPole-v0/README.md

 Q-Learning in a tabular fashion is implemented.
 State space is discretized to account for infinitely many states.
 Each state feature is divided into several (~10) bins, ranging from `feature_min` to `feature_max`.

 The policy followed by the agent is an ε-greedy policy, where at each step, the action seleced is from the `Q table` ε-greedily.
-Further the updated of Q-values are carried out at **each step** according to
+Further the updation of Q-values are carried out at **each step** according to:

 ```
 td_target = reward + gamma * max(Q[next_state])